sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-h20-models.rst

 ++++++++++++++++++++++++++

-Below is a workflow, which saves the generated H2O model on the file system.
+Below is a workflow that saves the generated H2O model on the file system.

 .. figure:: ../../../_assets/model/h2o_means_model_save_score.PNG
    :alt: Modelsave
    :width: 80%

-Below is a workflow, which load back the saved model and used in batch scoreing.
+Below is a workflow that loads back the saved model and use it in batch scoring.

 .. figure:: ../../../_assets/model/h2o_means_model_load_score.PNG
    :alt: Modelload